reagent-project/reagent-forms/README.md

 ### Lists

-The list field will populate the document with the currently selected child element.
+List fields contain child elements whose values are populated in the document when they are selected.
 The child elements must each have a `:key` attribute pointing to the value that will be saved in the document.
+The value of the element must be a keyword.

-The selection items can have an optional `:visible?` keyword that points to a predicate function.
+The elements can have an optional `:visible?` keyword that points to a predicate function.
 The function should accept the document and return a boolean value indicatiing whether the field should be shown.

 #### :list